-- the importance of innovation and technology in business strategy, - the role of e-business and new digital media - entrepreneurship and new technology - E-business and international business - the role of technology and innovation policy.
+- the importance of innovation and technology in business strategy, - crucial issues in the management of innovation in firms - entrepreneurship and new technology - innovation management in international business - the role of technology and innovation policy.

-The programme seeks to equip students with theories, principles and tools for analysing and coping with issues of business innovation, in general, and e-business, in particular, in various types of firms.
+The programme seeks to equip students with theories, principles and tools for analysing and coping with issues of business innovation, in general, and entrepreneurship and innovation management, in particular, in various types of firms.

-15 Entry Criteria

-- 1. Normally a Second Class honours degree in any degree and a supporting statement. - 2.
-An overseas qualification of an equivalent standard obtained after a programme of study extending over not less than three years in a university or educational institution of university rank. - 3.
-A professional or other qualification obtained by written examinations approved by the College. - 4.
-Relevant experience may be taken into consideration in the case of non-standard applications.
+15 Entry Entry Criteria 1.
+Normally a Second Class honours degree in any degree and a supporting statement.
+2. An overseas qualification of an equivalent standard obtained after a programme of study extending over not less than three years in a university or educational institution of university rank.
+3. A professional or other qualification obtained by written examinations approved by the College.
+4. Relevant experience may be taken into consideration in the case of non-standard applications.